IBM-Bluemix-Docs/StreamingAnalytics/t_using_streaming_analytics.md

 ### Programmatic Approach – Using the Streaming Analytics REST API
 {: #programmatic}

 The Streaming Analytics service provides a REST API to allow IBM Cloud applications to interact with a Streams instance programmatically.
-The API provides several operations allowing an application to submit Streams application bundles, control the instance, query statuses, etc.  See the [Streaming Analytics documentation in IBM Cloud](https://www.ng.bluemix.net/docs/services/StreamingAnalytics/index.html#r_restapi?cm_sp=dw-bluemix-_-streamsdev-_-devcenter) to view detailed information about its REST API.
+The API provides several operations allowing an application to submit Streams application bundles, control the instance, query statuses, etc.  See the [Streaming Analytics v2 - IBM Cloud API Docs](https://ibm.co/2Gt9mB6) to view detailed information about its REST API.

 Starter applications have been provided as working examples of how to use the Streaming Analytics REST API.
-See the [Event Detection starter application tutorial](https://developer.ibm.com/streamsdev/docs/detect-events-with-streams/) for an exmaple of how to use the Streaming Analytics service programatically through its REST API.
+See the [Event Detection starter application tutorial](/docs/StreamingAnalytics?topic=StreamingAnalytics-detect_events) for an exmaple of how to use the Streaming Analytics service programatically through its REST API.

 ## Related Information
 {: #related}